YARC-Official/docs/src/content/docs/play-modes/index.md

 ## Pro
 *(Not to be confused with* Festival's ***Pro Lead** and **Pro Bass** modes, which more resemble YARG's **5 Fret** play.)*
 Meant to better represent a real guitar, the reference Pro Guitar controller has six short strings along the body for strumming, and six buttons for each of seventeen frets - 102 in total - arrayed down the neck.
 Charts also exist for 22 fret models.
-Support for Pro Guitar and Pro Bass is planned to return for YARG version 0.13.0.
+Support for Pro Guitar and Pro Bass is planned to return in the future.

 # 🥁 Drums